jim-schwoebel/dopg_cli/README.md

 🦈 An unofficial python client for digitalocean postgres clusters (5+ integrations).

 Uses [click](https://click.palletsprojects.com/en/8.1.x/), [pgcli](https://github.com/dbcli/pgcli), and [rich](https://github.com/Textualize/rich) to create beautiful command line interactions for postgres databases.
+Easily extend this framework to fit your particular use case.

+Some things that DOpg can do include:
+- query databases directly through a nice autocompletion widget
+- cache doctl/api responses (within a cache_limit) so you don't need to log this elsewhere
+- get postgres doctl and api docs from DigitalOcean for easy access
+- visualize api responses in a more intuitive way (e.g. in tables and pretty printed json)
+- benchmark new postgres databases on digitalocean with standard tools
+- run smoke tests with commmon commands on your postgres database

 ## MacOS setup (<3 minutes)
 This first version has only been tested on MacOS.